 The watch itself is quite a head-turner.
 Besides the all-gold aesthetic, the Corum Buckingham also features a slew of deluxe features.
 Specifications of this Corum timepiece include a hobnail decorated bezel, cabochon sapphire-set crown, and champagne hobnail dial with black baton analog hands.
 In terms of elegance, the Corum Buckingham delivers in spades.

 How about its timekeeping performance, you ask?
 Well, the Buckingham 18ct features a caliber 4200 rhodium-plated manual-winding mechanical movement.
-That high-end complication equipped within the Corum Buckingham is enhanced by a solid shock-resistant build and micrometer regulator.
+A solid shock-resistant build and micrometer regulator enhances that high-end complication equipped within the Corum Buckingham.

 Rolex Submariner “Big Crown” (Reference: 6200)

-The Rolex Submariner is one of the luxury watch brand’s flagship models and is one of the best high-end dive watches around.
+The Rolex Submariner is one of the luxury watch brand’s flagship models and is one of the best high-end dive watches.
 The Big Crown, as its name implies, features an oversized winding crown.
 The case measures 39mm with an addition of 8mm for the “Big Crown”.
-There is also a unidirectional bezel, which is a mandatory fixture in dive watches.
+There is also a unidirectional bezel, a mandatory fixture in dive watches.